Welcome to today's edition of the Rush 24-7 podcast.

 Prosecutors provided scant evidence directly linking the defendants to the vote buying.

-The government often relied on secretly recorded audio tapes in which it said the defendants could be heard talking about paying five dollars for vote in a general election and whether that amount would be enough.
+The government often relied on secretly recorded audio tapes in which it said the defendants could be heard talking about paying $5 for vote in a general election and whether that amount would be enough.

-So like like like every well, I know you the the story here says it all.
+So like every well, I know the story here says it all.

-You lay down with the dogs, you're gonna wake up with the fleas.
+You lay down with the dogs, you're going to wake up with the fleas.

 Go ahead and bring it on.